Diploma of Youth Work - CHC50413

 - assessments based on your work placements.

 You will learn from current practicing youth workers, who are well connected within the industry.

-Guest lecturers will provide relevant and up-to-date industry information.
+Guest lecturers will provide relevant and up-to-date information about current practice within industry.

-This program promotes workplace learning and projects undertaken are directly related to improving work practice and skills development.
+This course promotes workplace learning, and projects undertaken are directly related to improving work practice and skills development.

-RMIT works closely with its industry partners to ensure that this program is consistent with industry needs.
-This program maintains strong links with the community services sector through facilitation and course design, development, delivery and assessment.
+RMIT works closely with its industry partners to ensure that this course prepares you to meet industry needs.
+This course maintains strong links with the community services sector through course design, development, delivery and assessment.